formsend/nano/README.md

 # **Free [NANO](https://nano.org) Payment Platform & Toolkit API**

 Use this API to create payment pages (like Stripe Checkout) for NANO payments.
-Accesible from any internet connected device with a modern web browser.
+Accessible from any internet connected device with a modern web browser.
 Anonymous, no account or API key required to use.

 Launched **September 15th, 2021**.  **We're still in Beta**.
 API is stable.
 More endpoints and complex operations are planned in the future.
 Enterprise planned for late 2022.

-[NANO](https://nano.org) is a fee-less, decentralized crypto currency. **We did not built or own NANO.** We simply built a service on top of it.
+[NANO](https://nano.org) is a fee-less, decentralized crypto currency. **We did not build or own NANO.** We simply built a service on top of it.
 In the process, these public API endpoints were made available.

 **We can't wait to see what you build with it.**